bilal-fazlani/swiftbar4s/README.md

 > _This was a hobby project built in 2 days during a weekend_

-BitBat4s let's scala developers develop plugins for [bitbar](https://github.com/matryer/bitbar) in a declarative and easy way.
+BitBar4s enables scala developers to create plugins for [bitbar](https://github.com/matryer/bitbar) in a declarative and easy way

 ## Installation